magneticio/vamp.io/content/documentation/installation/v1.0.0/kubernetes-lifter-eval-spec.md

 platforms: ["Kubernetes"]
 ---

-Thank you for choosing to evaluate Vamp Enterprise Edition.

-TODO link to concepts page

-To get started, copy the Vamp Lifter application specification below and save it as file named **lifter-standalone.yml**.
+If you’re new to Vamp Enterprise Edition and you want a quick way to evaluate it, copy the Vamp Lifter application specification below and save it as file named **lifter-standalone.yml**.
 Then follow the [Kubernetes Quickstart](/documentation/installation/kubernetes) guide.

 ```yaml
 apiVersion: v1